Charlotte Mecklenburg Library, Morrison Regional Branch

 With a positive response from her staff—and positive results for her patrons—Susan got in touch with Jami to thank her for sharing the model in her webinar.
 Jami responded by sharing some more of her thoughts on the benefits of self-directed achievement:

 "Personalized.
 Invaluable.
 Empowering.
 These are some of the words used by staff members to describe their experiences with self-directed achievement.
 These are also words we want community members to use when describing our libraries.
 It just makes sense.
 When we are allowed an hour each week to learn the way library users do, we simply become better at knowing and delivering our product.
-By redirecting roughly 2 percent of our total staff hours to training, the return on investment is astounding."
+By redirecting roughly two percent of our total staff hours to training, the return on investment is astounding."

-For more details about how to make the program work in your library, contact Susan directly through e-mail at email@example.com.
+For more details about how to make the program work in your library, contact Susan directly through email at firstname.lastname@example.org.